kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/other/Controller Choosing/README.md

 # <div align="center">Controller Choosing </div>

-We have two controller options available: Jetson Nano and Raspberry Pi.
-Below is an introduction to these two controller options:
+- Two commonly available low-cost controllers capable of handling AI image recognition are the Jetson Nano and Raspberry Pi.
+- The following will compare these two controllers.
+-
 ## Introduction to Jetson Nano
 - Jetson Nano is a small single-board computer developed by NVIDIA, widely acclaimed for its high computational performance, high customizability, and open-source nature.
 - The hardware configuration of Jetson Nano includes a processor, memory, 4 USB ports, HDMI output, GPIO pins, and more.